linuxmint/cinnamon-spices-desklets/vaktija-desklet@MuxBH28/README.md

 ## Configuration

 Currently, the desklet supports 177 locations across Bosnia and Herzegovina and southern Serbia.
 Future versions will include additional configuration options and more locations.
+The plan is also to add a notification pop-up system in future versions, as well as more locations.

+Any ideas you have, please feel free to ask me to add them!

 ## Links